mcrowe/codecore-js/notes/day4.md

 - Add the "highlight" class to all links
 - Remove the "highlight" class from all links
 - Toggle the "highlight" class on all links.
 Toggle again.
 - Add the "my-own-class" class to the "body" element.
-Then, verify that the body element now has a Then verify it is there using "hasClass".
+Then verify it is there using "hasClass".

 *script:*

+- When any container is clicked, add the "highlight" class to all the shapes in that container.
+- When your mouse enters a shape, toggle the "highlight" class.

 - Build a "Shrink Ray"

   When any shape is clicked do the following:
   - If the shape has the "small" class, hide it.
   - If it has the "medium" class, remove the "medium" class and add the "small" class.
   - If it has the "large" class, remove the "large" class and add the "medium class."

 jQuery Chaining